Symmetry-breaking signatures of multiple Majorana zero modes in one-dimensional spin-triplet superconductors: Introduction

 In this paper, we study the effect of various symmetry-breaking perturbations on experimentally measurable signatures of the quasi-1D spin-triplet superconductors, such as transport and Josephson response~\cite{yukio1,yukio2,jorge1,jorge2}.
+The fact that pristine quasi-1D spin-triplet superconductors can host MZMs with both time-reversal (class DIII) as well as chiral symmetry (class BDI) provides a rich play-ground for interaction of multiple MZMs with different symmetries.
+External perturbations such as electric and magnetic fields can couple the MZMs in various ways.
+Our study of the effect of these perturbations on transport will lead to predictions that experimentalists can use to establish these systems as a platform for controlled multi-MZM systems.
 In the first part of the paper (Sec.~\ref{tomo}), we numerically compute the zero and non-zero temperature conductances of quasi-1D nanowires, that host multiple MZMs in the configuration depicted in Fig.~\ref{gs}.
 For the purposes of reference, we start by reviewing the results~\cite{beenakker} on the conductance of the quasi-1D s-wave Rashba nanowire, with parameters chosen such that the system is in the BDI symmetry class.
 In this case, we study how the conductance into the wire, as a function of density, tracks the bandstructure and the topological invariant -- it is shown to decouple into single nanowires with modified chemical potentials that belong to the BDI class.
 Following this (Sec.~\ref{pwave}), we shift to the main focus, i.e., spin-triplet superconductors.
 We extend the class of perturbations previously considered~\cite{Dumitrescu13}, and start with a model with mirror, chiral, and TR symmetries.
 We systematically break these symmetries by changing various spin-orbit coupling terms that maybe controlled by gate voltages and magnetic fields.
 We study how the conductance tracks the topological invariant and spectrum in all these cases.
-In the second part of the paper (Sec.~\ref{cavity}), we study the effect of the symmetry-induced spectrum-breaking on the Andreev spectra of Josephson junctions~\cite{Dumitrescu13}.
-Recent measurements have demonstrated the ability to measure aspects of Andreev state spectrum in a Josephson junction by two-tone spectroscopy~\cite{urbina,Devoret}.
+In the second part of the paper (Sec.~\ref{cavity}), we study the effect of the symmetry-induced spectrum-breaking on the Andreev spectra of Josephson junctions (JJs)~\cite{Dumitrescu13}.
+Recent measurements have demonstrated the ability to measure aspects of the Andreev state spectrum in a JJ, by two-tone spectroscopy~\cite{urbina,Devoret}.
 Similar to the case of conductance, we show that the spectrum shows multiple zero-energy Andreev states in the highly symmetric case with mirror and chiral symmetries.
-We study how applying gate voltages to the junction to change the symmetry of the spin-orbit coupling as well as magnetic fields, splits these states in the junction.